nvaccess/nvda/user_docs/en/userGuide.md

 |dot 8 |The Braille cursor will indicate system caret and system focus by dot 8 under the focused character on the Braille cell.|
 |all dots |The Braille cursor will indicate system caret and system focus by all dots of the Braille cell on the left side of the focused character.|

-The selection indicator is not affected by this setting, it is always dots 7 and 8 without blinking.

 ##### Cursor Shape for Review {#BrailleSettingsCursorShapeForReview}

-This setting allows you to choose the shape (dot pattern) of the braille cursor when braille is tethered to review.
+This option allows you to choose the shape (dot pattern) of the braille cursor when braille is tethered to review.
+The selection indicator is not affected by this option, it is always dots 7 and 8 without blinking.

 | . {.hideHeaderRow} |.|
 |---|---|